AG2048/Birthday-Meet/README.md

 This page allows user to send a message to the developers of the website, which can only be read by accessing the database file.

+Only 1 message is allowed per day per user to prevent spam.

 #### Non-HTML Files:
 ##### styles.css:
 A file that includes certain classes not included in the bootstrap library